 Safety

-Well-tolerated and a favorable safety profile
+Well-tolerated and a favorable safety profile1,2

 Nephrotoxicity